locka99/opcua/docs/client_tutorial.md

 ```

-#### Thread safety
+#### Avoiding deadlock

-Asynchronous callbacks will happen on different threads from your synchronous calls.
-Since this is Rust you don't have
+The client exposes the session as a `Arc<RwLock<Session>>`. that is to say you must obtain a
-to care a great deal about this detail, but if you're wondering why certain objects are enclosed by `Arc<RwLock<>>`
+lock to call it and you are expected to release the lock when you are done.

-or `Arc<Mutex<RwLock>>` then it is to allow multiple threads access to those objects.
+You MUST release any lock before invoking `Session::run(session)` or the client will deadlock - the

-It is never a good idea to have any OPC UA object locked when you call the client API.
-This is most important to
+run loop will be waiting for the lock that will never release.

-remember when you enter the session run loop.
+Therefore avoid this code:

 ```rust
 let s = session.write().unwrap();